Learn how to use bank rules to automatically categorize transactions from your bank.

 - Set the rule conditions.
 Decide the transaction must meet All or Any of the conditions.
 You can add up to 5 conditions.

 Tip: Instead of creating multiple rules, you can create ones with Or conditions.
 QuickBooks edits transactions when they meet any of the outlined conditions.
-To do this, specify When a transaction meets any of these conditions, then select Add line.
+Set When a transaction meets any of these conditions, then select Add line.

 - In the Conditions fields, specify whether the rule applies to Bank text, Description, or Amount.
 Then select Contains, Doesn't contain, or Is exactly to decide when how Quickbooks applies the rules.